 During this part of the brand questionnaire, I’ll also walk you through creating an inspiration board on Pinterest that includes carefully curated color palettes, logo designs, fonts, website designs, and more.

 As your website designer, I’ll need access to a few accounts.
 During this part of the process, I’ll walk you through exactly what I need access to for a successful launch.
-I also share my recommendations for my favorite tech tools and resources to consider if you’re ready to make a switch.
+I also share my recommendations for my favorite tech tools.

 Here are the accounts I’ll need access to: